Chimta

-The player of the chimta is able to produce a chiming sound if he holds the joint of the instrument in one hand and strikes the two sides of the chimta together.
+The player of the chimta is able to produce a chiming sound by holding the joint of the instrument in one hand and striking the two sides of the chimta together.
 The jingles are made of metal and thus it produces a metallic sound and helps to keep up the beat of the song.

 In Bhangra music or at weddings it is often combined with Dhol and Bhangra dancers.

 Construction and design

 The chimta consists of a long, flat piece of steel or iron that is pointed at both ends, and folded over in the middle.
 A metal ring is attached near the fold, and there are jingles or rings attached along the sides at regular intervals.
 Sometimes there are seven pairs of jingles.
 The rings are plucked in a downward motion to produce tinkling sounds.
 Chimtas with large rings are used at rural festivals while ones with smaller rings are often used as an accompaniment to Bhangra dancers and singers of traditional Indian hymns.